Shimane Dried Saijo Persimmon | Japanese Fruit | The Wasabi Co – The Wasabi Company

 Here's how the process typically works:

-Peeling and Hanging: The persimmons are carefully peeled, leaving the stems intact.
-Then, they are strung together with cotton strings, typically by their stems.
+First the persimmons are selected, then they are carefully peeled and hung.
+The stems are left on the fruit and they are strung together with cotton strings.
 The strings of persimmons are hung in a well-ventilated area, preferably outdoors, where they can be exposed to sunlight and fresh air.

 Sun Drying: The persimmons continue to dry naturally in the sun, with the occasional massaging, until they reach the desired consistency.
 This slow drying process allows the sugars in the fruit to caramelize, intensifying the flavour and creating the chewy texture characteristic of hoshigaki.